-We have a multiple indebtedness mortgage arrangement ("Mortgage Agreement") with Zurich to secure our obligations and liabilities under the Note Agreement and our general indemnity agreement with Zurich associated with an outstanding surety bond for our forty-vehicle ferry projects.
+We have a multiple indebtedness mortgage arrangement ("Mortgage Agreement") with Zurich to secure our obligations and liabilities under the Note Agreement.
 The Mortgage Agreement, as amended, encumbers all real estate associated with the Houma Facilities, includes certain covenants and events of default, and requires that 50 percent of the net proceeds (as defined by the Mortgage Agreement) received by us in excess of \$8.0 million from the sale of any real estate of our Houma Facilities be used to make early payments on the principal balance under the Note Agreement.
-The Mortgage Agreement will terminate when the obligations and liabilities of Zurich associated with the outstanding surety bond for the forty-vehicle ferry projects are discharged and the Note Agreement is repaid.
-See "Note Agreement" above for further discussion of the Note Agreement and Note 2 for further discussion of our forty-vehicle ferry projects.
+The Mortgage Agreement will terminate when the Note Agreement is repaid.
+See "Note Agreement" above for further discussion of the Note Agreement.